Skip to Content

 Introduction

-A safari (Swahili: journey) in one of Africa’s national parks is an exciting thing: many people can observe a larger number of wild animals and even have the opportunity to see the famous Big 5 of Africa
+A safari (Swahili: journey) in one of Africa’s national parks is an exciting experience: many people can observe a large number of wild animals and even have the opportunity to see the famous Big 5 of Africa.

 The focus is on the savannah and bush landscapes, where savannah elephants, lions, buffalos, and other well-known wild animals feel at home.

-Whether it’s Africa for the first time or safari connoisseurs, there should be something for everyone.
-And it attracts attention: There is no best destination in Africa, but there are the best destinations.
+Whether it’s the first time in Africa or for safari connoisseurs, there is something for everyone.
+And it attracts attention: there is no best destination in Africa, but there are the best destinations.

 So, where should the next safari lead?